You Want Link Building? You Need Something Else!

-To attract link s your site needs to be attractive, your product and services as well.
+To attract links your site needs to be attractive, your products and services as well.

-That’d the difficult part but that what you need.
+That’s the difficult part but that’s what you need.
 Links are the manifestation of your SEO and content creation efforts.
 Links are the fruit of the plants you sow.
 So don’t ask for link building while you need

 - content creation and optimization

 to name just a few.
 Artificial link building to your unattractive site may only last to the next Google update.
 Improving the overall user experience and making the user recommend your site for real is the actual goal of SEO these days.
 So in case you don’t have killer content, social media supporters, clear conversion paths, it’s not (just) link building you want.
 You want the real thing.